One man's snarling three headed dog is another man's cute little puppy.

 Among the pets owned by Ruby Gloom's Iris, we have a giant flying worm called Squig and a venus flytrap named Venus.
 The episode "Iris Springs Eternal" ends with her happily cultivating an entire garden of flytraps actively trying to eat her.
 She even successfully taught Venus to speak.

-This is the job of César Millán as featured on The National Geographic, his speciality being breeds that are (unfairly) thought of as Fluffies...
+This is the job of César Millán as featured on the National Geographic Channel, his speciality being breeds that are (unfairly) thought of as Fluffies...
 Pitbulls and Rottweilers.

 Steve Irwin may not have given them cutesy names, but he definitely was good with dangerous animals.

 An episode of That's Incredible featured an otherwise normal American family that reared a brood of large cats - 10 cougars, 4 bobcats, a jaguar, and a lynx.
 All were treated affectionately as if they were housecats.

 Your average circus, zoo or water park animal tamer, charged with telling giant carnivorous animals to perform tricks for our amusement.

 Killer Whales come to mind, although they and pandas may be a subversion in that they are generally considered cute.

 Killer Whales also don't attack humans in wild, and most accidents involving whales in captivity had them going mad (who can blame them?) or simply forgetting their size / making a mistake (which is usually deadly for a trainer, as Killer Whale weights 7-9 tons, and human 70 - 90 kg).